metswin17/reading-notes/README.md

 But always commend yourself for what you achieved.
 You are your own cheerleader

 __Obstacles__ Always see the road ahead.
 Obstacles were meant to be climbed over work around, dig under or knock out of your way.
-Igt does not stop you.
+It does not stop you.
 It only gets your past experience or new outlook to get in gear and push through
 ***Yes you can***